-The Wrong Name Was Also Read Out at the Oscars in 1964
+A Wrong Winner Was Also Announced at the Oscars in 1964.
+Here’s What Happened

-It's hard to imagine a more awkward moment than when Warren Beatty revealed that Faye Duanway had read out the wrong name when announcing the winner for Best Picture at this year's Oscars.
+It's hard to imagine a more awkward moment than when it was revealed that Faye Duanway and Warren Beatty had read out the wrong name when announcing the winner for Best Picture at this year's Oscars.
 But this is not the first time the Academy Awards have seen an envelope mixup.

 In 1964, entertainer Sammy Davis Jr. was handed the wrong envelope when presenting the Oscar for Best Music Score (adaptation or treatment) during the 36th Academy Awards.
 Instead of announcing that the Oscar was awarded to Andre Previn for Irma La Douce, Davis Jr. said it was for John Addison for Tom Jones.